Anti-Irish sentiment: 21st century

 In December 2014, British broadcaster Channel 4 caused an "outrage" and "fury" in Ireland and the UK when it planned a comedy series about the Irish Famine.
 The sitcom named Hungry, was announced by writer Hugh Travers, who said "we're kind of thinking of it as Shameless in famine Ireland."
 The response in Ireland was quick and negative: "Jewish people would never endorse making a comedy of the mass extermination of their ancestors at the hands of the Nazis, Cambodians would never support people laughing at what happened to their people at the hands of the Khmer Rouge and the people of Somalia, Ethiopia or Sudan would never accept the plight of their people, through generational famine, being the source of humour in Britain", Dublin councillor David McGuinness said.
 "I am not surprised that it is a British television outlet funding this venture."
 The writer defended the concept saying, "Comedy equals tragedy plus time."
 Channel 4 issued a press release stating that "This in the development process and is not currently planned to air ...
 It's not unusual for sitcoms to exist against backdrops that are full of adversity and hardship".
 Protesters from the Irish community planned to picket the offices of Channel 4 and campaigners called the proposed show "institutionalised anti-Irish racism".

 In January 2019, American rapper Azealia Banks made disparaging comments on Instagram about Irish people after getting into an argument with a flight attendant on an Aer Lingus flight to Dublin.
 She called Irish people "a bunch of prideful inbred leprechauns" and "barbarians".
 The following day, she said she would dedicate her Dublin show to "beautiful Irish women".
 However, following the show, Banks again attacked the Irish online and mocked the Irish Famine.

 In March 2019, host Sara Haines of ABC TV's Strahan & Sara Show described St. Patrick's day as "an Irish Holiday that celebrates drinking and public urination".

 In July 2019, the East Ham constituency Labour branch was criticised for its election of a White Irish woman as the women's officer for its Black, Asian and Minority Ethnic (BAME) forum.
 The woman in question self-identified as being an ethnic minority and no objections within the branch were raised against her election.
 Branch secretary, Syed Taqi Shah commented that "if somebody self-declares [as BAME], and the Labour Party allows them to do so, they should be respected."

 In March 2021, the Equality and Human Rights Commission said it had investigated British holiday park operator Pontins after a whistleblower revealed that Pontins maintained a blacklist of common Irish surnames to prevent Irish Travellers from entering its parks.

-On 28 November 2023, Lazio supporters unfurled anti-Irish banners before and during a Champions League match with Celtic F.C. which read: "The famine is over go home f***ing potato eaters" and "Did the Fenian bastards take[sic] shower today?".
+On 28 November 2023, Lazio supporters unfurled anti-Irish banners before and during a Champions League match with Celtic F.C. which read: "The famine is over go home fucking potato eaters" and "Did the Fenian bastards take[sic] shower today?".